Esri/awesome-arcgis-developers/README.md

 - [geojson2svg](https://github.com/w8r/geojson2svg): render GeoJSON into SVG using inline or external stylesheet.
 - [geojsonio](https://github.com/ropensci/geojsonio): convert many data formats to and from GeoJSON and TopoJSON.
 - [gtfs2geojson](https://github.com/node-geojson/gtfs2geojson): Convert GTFS data into GeoJSON.
 - [Koop](https://koopjs.github.io): JavaScript toolkit for connecting spatial APIs.
-Transform geospatial data on the fly and serve as GeoJSON, Vector Tiles, Feature Services and more.
+Transform geospatial data on the fly and serve as GeoJSON, vector tiles, feature services and more.
 - [loam](https://github.com/azavea/loam): JavaScript wrapper for GDAL in the browser.
 - [PostGIS ST_Simplify](https://postgis.net/docs/ST_Simplify.html): this operation returns a "simplified" version of the given geometry using the Douglas-Peucker algorithm.
 - [terraformer](https://github.com/terraformer-js/terraformer) convert ArcGIS JSON to and from GeoJSON, convert WKT geometries to and from GeoJSON geometries, and other formats.